Monefit SmartSaver Review Summary

 Risk & Return

-Depositing money on Monefit is connected to extreme levels of risk.
-This platform is not a traditional P2P lending platform nor a marketplace.
+Depositing money on Monefit carries a high level of risk.
+This platform is neither a traditional peer-to-peer lending platform nor a marketplace.

-It's a tool that is supposed to provide additional funding to Creditstar, a lender that is not honoring its obligations towards investors.
+It's a tool designed to provide additional funding to Creditstar, a lender that was not always able to honor its obligations to investors on platforms like Lendermarket.

-Credistar Group may use those funds to fund their loan portfolios in various markets or fund other ventures.
+Credistar Group may use those funds to support its loan portfolios in various markets or to fund other ventures.

 Monefit's website shows that the funds will be used to fund consumer loans issued in Europe.
-How exactly your deposits will be used is unclear.
+However, it is unclear how exactly your deposits will be used.

 Creditstar's Loans